rgdavies92/used-car-value/README.md

 ## Selecting a Model

 A range of nine regression modelling methods were evaluated on a random subset of 50,000 in order to provide a quick evaluation of model suitability.
-The data were train-test split in an 80:20 ratio to enable evaluation on unseen data and five fold cross-valiation was employed on the training dataset to reduce overfitting.
+The data were train-test split in an 80:20 ratio to enable evaluation on unseen data and five fold cross-validation was employed on the training dataset to reduce overfitting.
 Parameters for each model were optimised via method specific grid searching.
 An overview of the tested models can be found on slide 6 of the non-technical presentation or specific details can be found in section <b>X OF THE LINKED JUPYTER NOTEBOOK</b>.
 For this summary, the range of R<sup>2</sup> scores and corresponding price residual distributions are presented for each of the tested models in figure 8 below.

 <br>
 <p align="center" width="100%">